The Key Moment – Carl Edwards soft-pedaled 113.5 miles out of a tank of gas to cruise across the finish line first at half throttle.

 With two races left to run, Johnny Benson leads Ron Hornaday by six points in the championship standings in the Truck Series.
 Of course, the Truck Series uses the old points system.
 Under the Chase system, the Cup points race is… well, um, a little bit more spread out than that.
 As our buddies at FOX might say, “We report… you decide.”

 Kyle Busch can be pretty contemptible at times, but we have to give credit where credit is due.
-On Saturday, when he tied Sam Ard’s record for wins in NASCAR’s AAA (Once Grand National, then Busch, and currently Nationwide) Series, Busch announced he was giving a hundred thousand dollars of his winnings to Sam Ard.
+On Saturday, when he tied Sam Ard’s record for wins in NASCAR’s AAA (Once Grand National, then Busch, and currently Nationwide) Series, Busch announced he was giving $100,000 of his winnings to Ard.
 Ard is currently battling Alzheimer’s disease and is in serious financial trouble.
-Newer fans might not have ever heard of Sam Ard, but in his day Ard was an almost unstoppable force in the Saturday series.
+Newer fans might not have ever heard of Ard, but in his day Ard was an almost unstoppable force in the Saturday series.
 He won 22 races and two championships in just three brief years on the circuit before devastating injuries in a wreck at Rockingham ended his racing career.
-Prior to that dehabiliating wreck, Ard had posted Top 5 finishes in 24 of 27 races, and had missed the Top 10 just once.
+Prior to that debilitating wreck, Ard had posted top-five finishes in 24 of 27 races and had missed the top 10 just once.
 He’d won five of the last six races in the 1983 Busch season.
-At his best, Ard beat them all, including a fellow by the name of Dale Earnhardt on several occasions — most notably at Charlotte in 1983.
+At his best, Ard beat them all, including a fellow by the name of Dale Earnhardt on several occasions – most notably at Charlotte in 1983.
 As Ard’s health has begun to fail, several other drivers have contributed to helping his needs, most notably Kevin Harvick.